(912) 396-1764

 herbs:

-We accept either cash, credit cards or Health Savings Account (HSA) cards.
+We accept either cash, credit cards, apple pay or Health Savings Account (HSA) cards.
 Please no checks.
+We don’t take insurance.

 5. How do I dress for acupuncture treatments?

 There is no undressing in our group treatment area.
-Our community acupuncture service uses only the arms, legs and scalp to treat everything.
-We don’t offer back treatments.
+Our community acupuncture service uses only the arms, legs and head to treat everything.

 6. Do you have a cancellation policy if I can’t make it to my appointment?

-Please give us 24 hours notice should you need to reschedule an appointment.
-Any appointment cancelled with less than 24 hours notice will incur a $35 fee for new patients and $20 for return patients.
-We understand that sometimes emergencies happen so if that’s the case, just communicate with us and we’ll do our best to accommodate you.
+Please give us 12 hours notice should you need to reschedule an appointment.
+Any appointment cancelled with less than 12 hours notice will incur a $35 fee for new patients and $26 for return patients.

 7. Can I bring food and drinks into the clinic?